Speakers & Panelists

 Dr. Debbie Troxclair

-Session: Between Worlds: How Twice-Exceptional Students Form Identity (TBD)
+Session: Between Worlds: How Twice-Exceptional Students Form Identity (Time TBA)

 Matt Zakreski, PsyD

-Session: Overcoming Perfectionism: How to Stop Moving the Finish Line (TBD)
+Session: Overcoming Perfectionism: How to Stop Moving the Finish Line (Time TBA)

 Bio: Matthew “Dr. Matt” Zakreski, PsyD is a high energy, creative clinical psychologist and professional speaker who utilizes an eclectic approach to meet the specific needs of his neurodivergent clients.
 He is proud to serve the Gifted community as a consultant, a professor, an author, and a researcher.
 He has spoken nearly a thousand times all over the world about supporting neurodivergent clients, organizational wellness, and mental health.
 Dr. Zakreski is a member of Supporting the Emotional Needs of the Gifted (SENG), the National Association for Gifted Children (NAGC), the New Jersey Association for Gifted Children (NJAGC), and Pennsylvania Association for Gifted Education (PAGE).
 Dr. Zakreski graduated from Widener University’s Institute for Graduate Clinical Psychology (IGCP) in 2016.
 He is the co-founder of The Neurodiversity Collective, LLC, co-host of the podcast “Nerding out on Neurodiversity,” and the author of the Neurodiversity Playbook: How Neurodivergent People Can Crack the Code of Living in a Neurotypical World.